thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 The comparison returns false, meaning that every instance of `Dog` that we create gets its own version of the function.
 That makes total sense for properties like `name`, `breed`, `address` and `age`, but the function is identical for both dogs, so there is no need to copy it.

-To save on the programs memory consumption, you can add the functions you want to it's prototype:
+To save on the program's memory consumption, you can add the functions you want to its prototype:

 ```javascript
 function Dog(name, breed, address, age) {